Dovobet Gel: What You Need to Know for Effective Psoriasis Treatment

 Calcipotriol (50 micrograms/g) — Vitamin D analogue

-Psoriasis causes skin cells to multiply up to ten times faster than normal, producing the thick, scaly plaques characteristic of the condition.
-Calcipotriol acts as a biological brake — it binds to vitamin D receptors in skin cells, normalising their growth rate and helping them mature correctly rather than accumulating in abnormal plaques.
+Psoriasis causes skin cells to multiply up to ten times faster than normal, producing thick, scaly plaques.
+Calcipotriol acts as a biological brake — binding to vitamin D receptors in skin cells, normalising their growth rate and helping them mature correctly rather than accumulating in abnormal plaques.

 Betamethasone dipropionate (0.5 mg/g) — Potent corticosteroid

-Psoriatic plaques are driven by an overactive immune response that causes significant inflammation.
+Psoriatic plaques are driven by an overactive immune response causing significant inflammation.
 Betamethasone suppresses the release of pro-inflammatory cytokines and other immune mediators, directly reducing the redness, swelling, and itching associated with active plaques.

 How to Use Dovobet Gel Correctly